-Julie Raneda is a counsel in Schellenberg Wittmer's international arbitration group in Singapore.
-She specialises in international arbitration and has acted as counsel before international arbitral tribunals in a broad range of disputes involving sales, licence and distribution agreements, international construction and engineering contracts and joint venture agreements.
+Julie Raneda is a partner in Schellenberg Wittmer's international arbitration practice in Singapore.
+She specialises in international commercial and investment arbitration and has acted as counsel in a broad range of disputes involving international sales, licence and distribution agreements, energy, construction and engineering contracts and joint venture agreements.
 In addition, she has served as sole arbitrator in several Swiss Rules and SIAC arbitrations.
-She has also represented parties before the Swiss Supreme Court in proceedings related to challenges of arbitral awards and advised parties on matters connected to international trade sanctions and regulations.
+She has also represented parties before the Swiss Supreme Court in proceedings related to challenges of arbitral awards and advised parties on matters connected to international trade sanctions.

-After completing a degree in international relations at the Graduate Institute of International and Development Studies, Julie graduated with a master's degree in business law from the law school of the University of Geneva.
+After completing a degree in international relations at the Graduate Institute Geneva, Julie graduated with a law degree from the University of Geneva.
 Julie Raneda joined the Geneva office as a trainee in 2008 and again as an associate after her admission to the Swiss Bar in 2011.
-She also worked as a senior associate at the London office of Wilmer Cutler Pickering Hale and Dorr LLP from 2014-2015.
+She also worked as a senior associate at the London office of Wilmer Cutler Pickering Hale and Dorr LLP in 2014-2015.

 As a key partner of the Asian Regional Desks, Julie is responsible for further developing the firm's international arbitration practice in Asia.

 Julie is Chair of the Swiss Arbitration Association's South-East Asia chapter, Vice Chair of the Inter-Pacific Bar Association's Next Generation Committee, Committee Member of the Young Singapore International Arbitration Centre and Member of the Singapore International Arbitration Centre's Users Council.